 This is a much less civic-minded engagement with the past than that observed by Cutcher (2008) but it also lacks the reflexive element Strangleman (2004) sees in British railway workers’ accounts of the past and present in their workplaces.
 There is little sense of trying to re-enchant work, organization, or consumption.
 It could be described as profit-oriented nostalgia, or profitable postalgia (cf. Ybema 2004).
 In this respect, it illustrates something very simple – an attempt to commodify an idealised past and an ideal future and to package this, commercially, as an ideological salve for those troubled by the various forms of the ecological criticism (Chiapello, 2013) and recent social movements (Crossley, 2003).

 Based on the data presented here, and our long-standing interest in ostensibly radical businesses that purport to be following a different economic ethos (Land and Taylor 2010, 2011), our analysis suggests old/new tropes framing yet another iteration of the spirit of capitalism as retrospect and prospect.
 The retrospective thematics of community, belonging and craft, are coupled with prospective themes of eco-tech, environmental change, and economic improvement, as mechanisms for enabling social, economic, or metaphysical autonomy, combining to reframe ideological justification of capitalism’s effects and processes.
-These themes are intriguing because they suggest that spirits of capitalism circulate rather than develop in a linear way.
+These themes are intriguing because they suggest that spirits of capitalism circulate rather than develop in a simple progressive, unilinear way.
 They can be understood as combining elements of a nostalgically viewed, golden past age when human society and relations with nature were simpler and more authentic, with a postalgic faith in the promise that technological and economic progress will again bring us to this golden age.

 This in turn raises the possibility of conceptual development of the notion of spirit, working from key characteristics of empirical data towards an explanatory interpretation of social life and economic cultures (Gane 2012).
 This might in turn lead towards reconsideration of how profit-making economic activity is pursued at this moment in time – in other words, analysis of how and why types of capitalism are discursively constructed, enacted, embodied, politicized, and resisted.
 This is an inherently temporal project, empirically and conceptually.
 The Do Lectures claims to provide insight into current, past and future spirits of capitalism, in part to place enterprises and individuals ahead of competition.
 Understanding and interpreting the construction of that spirit must involve analysis of uses that time is being put to in the service of past, present and future; the cultural shape of that capitalist future is in turn also an interpretable shift from spirits we already understand.
 The temporary community of events such as the Do Lectures requires conceptual analysis just as much as market reforms and political economic change.